Wisconsin and Arizona make it official as Trump fails to stop vote certification in all six states where he contested his defeat

 Biden defeated Trump in the key swing state by more than 20,000 votes, a victory that was confirmed after a recount requested by the president’s campaign in the state’s two largest counties.

 Trump has said that his campaign will file a suit arguing that the recount had included illegally cast ballots and that tens of thousands of ballots should be invalidated.
-During the recount, his lawyers had alleged no fraud or wrongdoing, but had instead argued that election officials had misinterpreted state law in accepting the ballots in the first place.
+During the recount, his lawyers had alleged no fraud or wrongdoing but had instead argued that election officials had misinterpreted state law in accepting the ballots in the first place.

 State law includes a provision allowing a campaign that loses a recount five days to challenge the results in court, meaning the Trump campaign can still seek to challenge Evers’s move.
 In a statement Monday, the state elections administrator, Meagan Wolfe, said a judge could still order the certificate of ascertainment to be amended should Trump win in court.